adamfaulkner/adamfaulkner.github.io/binary_formats_are_almost_better_than_json_in_browsers.md

 - Historically, JSON outperformed alternatives in browsers.
 - There are many misleading benchmarks of various libraries online that show misleading results; this mostly comes from running benchmarks in Node.js rather than in the browser.
-- Recent(ish) changes to browsers and libraries has disrupted this situation, now several binary formats outperform JSON on various benchmarks
+- Recent(ish) changes to browsers and libraries has disrupted this situation, now several binary formats outperform JSON at deserialization in the browser.
 - There are lots of reasons beyond performance to avoid using JSON as the encoding between servers and browsers

 ## Introduction

 Back in 2023, the company I was working for needed an alternative to JSON for large responses from the server to our Web App.
-We chose to use Msgpack (note: spelling) primarily because it was convenient.
+We chose to use MessagePack primarily because it was convenient.
 At the time, I thought that it would be worth doing a benchmark between various different binary encodings, but to my surprise, I found that all of them were much slower than JSON in browsers.
-My conclusion was that Msgpack was a reasonable fit for our needs, but that Msgpack, as well as other reasonable alternatives, came with a large performance cost.
+My conclusion was that MessagePack was a reasonable fit for our needs, but that MessagePack, as well as other reasonable alternatives, came with a large performance cost.

-In the past 3 months, I've been experimenting with JavaScript binary encoding libraries, and I've found that there are now several options that outperform JSON and otherwise seem really solid.
+In the past 3 months, [I've been experimenting with JavaScript binary encoding libraries](https://github.com/adamfaulkner/serialization_bakeoff), and I've found that there are now several options that outperform JSON and otherwise seem really solid.

-(note: post links to benchmark)

 I'm writing this post to share my experience and my conclusions.